sushant1203/spring-data-pizza-system/README.md

 This project is a comprehensive Java web application that demonstrates the power of **Spring Data JPA** for managing a complex relational database.
 The system models pizzerias, pizzas, and their ingredients, showcasing advanced data persistence techniques and object-relational mapping (ORM).

-Developed as a university assignment, this project was awarded an **outstanding score of 98/100**, highlighting its robust backend architecture, correct implementation of data relationships, and adherence to modern software development practices.

 ---

 ## ✨ Key Features